BitWeb/java-core-lib/README.md

 * `ee.bitweb.core.actuator.security.user.password` - password of the user that is allowed, defaults to random string
 * `ee.bitweb.core.actuator.security.user.roles` - list of roles to assign to the user, default `ACTUATOR`

+### Retrofit features
+###### Since 2.1.0
+Introduces a more convenient builder for retrofit api creation. `ee.bitweb.core.retrofit.builder.RetrofitApiBuilder` builder has no requirements to use, it has logging interceptor set up out of the box.
+In addition it uses preconfigured JSON payload converter with predefined ObjectMapper to included `JavaTimeModule`.

+Spring context aware `ee.bitweb.core.retrofit.builder.SpringAwareRetrofitBuilder` bean is also created when `ee.bitweb.core.retrofit.auto-configuration=true` property is set in configuration.
+It will automatically detect all interceptor beans that implement `ee.bitweb.core.retrofit.interceptor.InterceptorBean` interface and add those to all api-s.

+If both `ee.bitweb.core.trace.auto-configuration=true` and `ee.bitweb.core.retrofit.auto-configuration=true` properties
+are set, then TraceId propagation interceptor is automatically loaded to the list of preloaded interceptors for `ee.bitweb.core.retrofit.builder.SpringAwareRetrofitBuilder`

+Basic `ee.bitweb.core.retrofit.interceptor.auth.AuthTokenInjectInterceptor` is also provided that can be used to propagate auth tokens between internal services.
+It is not autoconfigured in no way, to AVOID ACCIDENTAL LEAKAGE of tokens to external services.
+In order to use that interceptor you must provide implementation of `ee.bitweb.core.retrofit.interceptor.auth.TokenProvider` interface.

 ## Usage

 Add BitWeb's public Maven repository to your build.gradle file